-- Your child's investment income could reduce your Earned Income Credit. - · Deductions and credits limited or phased out by AGI (Child Tax Credit, Credit for Other Dependents, education credits, medical deductions, etc.) could be affected. - The taxable portion of any Social Security Benefits you receive may increase. - Some deductions can only be taken on your child's return. - Higher standard deduction if the child is blind. - His or her own itemized deductions. - Penalty on early withdrawal of the child's savings. - His or her capital loss carryover. - If your child has qualified dividends or capital gain distributions, tax is up to \$110 lower on his or her own return. - Your child's tax-exempt interest from certain private activity bonds would not be included in your AMT calculation. - The additional tax on your child's income would not increase your estimated tax requirements.
+- Your child's investment income could reduce your Earned Income Credit. - · Deductions and credits limited or phased out by AGI (Child Tax Credit, Credit for Other Dependents, education credits, medical deductions, etc.) could be affected. - The taxable portion of any Social Security benefits you receive may increase. - Some deductions can only be taken on your child's - Higher standard deduction if your child is blind. - Your child's own itemized deductions. - Penalty on early withdrawal of your child's savings. - Your child's capital loss carryover. - If your child has qualified dividends or capital gain distributions, tax is up to \$130 lower on his or her own return. - Your child's tax-exempt interest from certain private activity bonds would not be included in your AMT calculation. - The additional tax on your child's income would not increase your estimated tax requirements.